 Throughout lockdown we have had to make some significant changes to the way we deliver services to ensure that we continue to protect our workers, our residents and ultimately help to save lives.
 We also want to support our communities and residents to make safe and healthy choices during this difficult period.

-We had to suspend a number of outdoor services activities, including grass cutting in communal areas, but as the government guidance changes, we continue to review our services so that wherever possible, we can support the health and wellbeing of our communities.
+We had to suspend a number of outdoor services activities, but as the government guidance changes, we continue to review our services so that wherever possible, we can support the health and wellbeing of our communities.

 Garden care services

 You may have noticed recently that we have started to reintroduce our garden care services as well as grass cutting in key areas such as cemeteries, sports fields and supported living areas.
 This will support the health and wellbeing of our communities by allowing residents to access parks and open spaces where they can exercise safely whilst maintaining a social distance of two metres.

 Our priority will be to support bereavement services in the first instance, with a focus on cemeteries.

 Amenity space maintenance will be reintroduced on a phased basis to areas which can be easily accessed by our grass cutting teams.
 This will include large/medium sized areas maintained by tractors and ride on mowers, which are operated by a single operator.

 Strimming, weed killing

 Services such as strimming (edge maintenance), weed killing and pedestrian mowers which cover smaller and corner areas, will be reintroduced when we are able to do so and where resources allow.